aquasecurity/trivy/docs/docs/coverage/language/java.md

 Trivy supports `runtime`, `compile`, `test` and `import` (for `dependencyManagement`) [dependency scopes][dependency-scopes].
 Dependencies without scope are also detected.

-!!!
-Note
-    To detect dependencies with `test` scope, you need to use `--include-dev-deps` flag.
+By default, Trivy doesn't report dependencies with `test` scope.
+Use the `--include-dev-deps` flag to include them.

 ### maven-invoker-plugin
 Typically, the integration tests directory (`**/[src|target]/it/*/pom.xml`) of [maven-invoker-plugin][maven-invoker-plugin] doesn't contain actual `pom.xml` files and should be skipped to avoid noise.